 Rotorua, New Zealand

-Rotorua is simply otherworldly, almost obscure but never ceased to amaze every eye that dares to have a sight.
+Rotorua is simply mesmerizing, almost obscure but never ceased to amaze every eye that dares to have a sight.
 With its close connection to the native Maori, this fantastical destination is oozing with strong historical background and intriguing spiritual realm.
 Being in this galactic place will serve you an overwhelming feeling of joy and disconnection from technology.

 On the voguish shores of Lake Tarawera, Hot Water Beach is the only one in the world where the water is geothermally heated.
 You can go and take a dip while you absorb the uncanny view around you.
-Whakarewarewa, California Redwood's impasse the path showing off its skyrocketing height that can almost as if reach the sky from the ground view.

 Plitvice Lakes National Park, Croatia